gdm413229/swwmgz_m/ExtendedLore.md

 - 2145: After a coup organized by several members of the lower castes of Hell, the main royal family is forced into exile.
 Under its new ruler, Hell decides to attack mankind.
 Doom 3 happens.
+- 2147: Reginald E. Griggs Jr. is imprisoned after countless human remains were found in the basement of his summer house in Olathe.
 - 2148: The Doom episodes happen as the UAC still hasn't learned their lesson.
   After the disappearance of the "lone marine", Akari Labs deploys the first Demolitionist in order to combat the remaining forces of Hell on Earth.